 Contact Parnall & Adams For More Information

-Speak to the experienced car accident attorneys at Parnall & Adams Law in Albuquerque, New Mexico to learn more about whether or not you are entitled to certain types of compensation after being injured in a car accident.
+Speak to the experienced car accident attorneys at Parnall & Adams Law in Albuquerque, New Mexico to learn more about whether you are entitled to certain types of compensation after being injured in a car accident.
 One half of Parnall & Adams is a federal prosecutor while the other is a career civil litigator.

 Charles Parnall boasts extensive experience litigating against car dealers and insurance companies and has obtained favorable verdicts and decisions from both state and federal courts and arbitrators all across New Mexico.